Categories

 Any flower that has all four whorls (sepals, petals, stamens, and carpel) is called a complete flower.
 Complete flowers will also always be perfect flowers.
 However, perfect flowers are not always complete.
 A flower that has three or fewer whorls is called an incomplete flower.
 A flower can be incomplete and still be perfect (for example, a flower with petals, stamens, carpel, but no sepals).

-Flower Anatomy Activity
+Flower Anatomy Activities

 Sharing options and discussion for this post: